Take a deep dive into the role turbomachinery plays in carbon capture and storage to learn best practices for optimization.

 Identify transmitter freeze, even if the signal remains within the valid range and looks healthy when observed visually.

-The design conditions for most anti surge control valve applications keep the recycle valves closed, which means that many sites only open these valves during startup and shutdown operations or low-load periods.
+The design conditions for most compressor applications keep the antisurge valves closed, which means that many sites only open these valves during startup and shutdown operations or low-load periods.
 As a result, control valves can operate in the same position for an extended period of time, ranging from several weeks to even months.
 While the valve is closed, a range of issues can occur with the positioner, actuator or plug.
 Maintaining a fully closed position can also cause deposit buildup around the valve stem and seat.
-This buildup tends to increase stiction, which can prevent the valve from moving without delay when the anti surge or shutdown systems command it to open.
+This buildup tends to increase stiction, which can prevent the valve from moving without delay when the antisurge or shutdown systems command it to open.
 And even if it opens, the recycle line can be blocked by hydrates or something else.

 Throughout CCC’s commissioning experience, our engineers have witnessed these complex dynamics firsthand — and leveraged them to develop a more effective diagnostic tool.